jeffdamp-wave/fs2ff/README.md

 ## What is it?
 This fork of astenlund/fs2ff that emplements the GDL90 protocol as an option instead of using XPlane protocol.
 This is a work in progress as there is still a lot of things left to do.
 I'm just doing this work to learn more about GDL90 and how the different EFBs work with it.

+I would like to figure out MSF2020 weather data when it is not set to realtime and simulate FIS-B towers.
+I just haven't found a good way to retrieve the data from the sim.

 ## How do I use it?

 see astenlund/fs2ff